+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 Bottom-up: By conducting in-depth ESG analysis, with a particular focus on the less well-rated issuers.
-The assessments aims to evaluate the issuers' performance in terms of responsibility, materiality and sustainability
+The assessments aim to evaluate the issuers' performance in terms of responsibility, materiality and sustainability.